 It's a large cake, and making it by hand will require a considerable effort, and you might not be able to incorporate air as you should for it to bake properly.

-IMPORTANT: after incorporating flour in a cake batter, we don't want to develop gluten, as it will toughen the baked cake.
-So mix *just* until it's all well incorporated and don't overbeat.
+After incorporating flour in a cake batter, we don't want to develop gluten, as it will toughen the baked cake.
+So mix *just* until it's all well incorporated but don't overbeat.
 I like to end mixing with a silicon spatula to ensure the ingredients are fully integrated.

 Baking a chocolate bundt cake